fdagner/geo-map__moodle-database-preset/README.md

 # Geo Map

-Geo is a preset for the Moodle activity database.
+Geo Map is a preset for the Moodle activity database.

 Leaflet, a JS library for interactive maps. https://leafletjs.com (c) 2010-2022 Vladimir Agafonkin, (c) 2010-2011 CloudMade